LarkinPetrelles/LarkinPetrelles/README.md

 ---

+### **4. Firewall Configuration on Domain Controller and other VMs connected to Domain Controller**
+- **Objective**: Enhance network security by configuring a firewall in the domain controller.
+- **Key Steps**:
+  1. Configured Windows Firewall through Server Manager on the domain controller VM.
+  2. Defined inbound and outbound rules for blocked and allowed ports.
+  3. Tested connectivity and verified that access control policies were functioning as intended.

+---

 ## **Tools & Technologies**
 - Oracle VM VirtualBox
 - Windows OS & Windows Server
 - Active Directory Domain Services
 - VLAN Configuration
+- Windows Firewall Configuration (Server Manager)

 ---

 ## **Next Steps**
 - Automate VM provisioning and configurations using tools like Ansible.
 - Explore intrusion detection systems (IDS) and monitoring tools like Snort or ELK Stack.
-- Expand homelab to include Linux-based systems for cross-platform management.
+- Expand homelab to include Linux-based systems for cross-platform management and log review.

 ---